4.5

 Gravel biking around the City of London

-Gravel biking around the London Borough Of Lewisham
+Gravel biking around Royal Borough Of Greenwich

 Fantastic fast tracks, watch out for the pedestrians, I met several groups of foreign tourists on one occasion, all over the place and didn’t seem to care, or be aware of anyone else.